SirLAGSalot9913/B777-TKE-Reviewer/README.md

 # B777 Type Rating Resources

 Your one-stop shop for all B777 Resources.
-Please be careful when sharing the resources listed below.

 ## ⚠️ Safety Disclaimer